maxonlinux/node-less-otp/README.md

 # node-less-otp

-A super lightweight Node.js stateless authentication library for generating and verifying one-time passwords (OTPs) without the database interaction and additional dependencies.
+A lightweight Node.js stateless authentication library for generating and verifying one-time passwords (OTPs) without the database interaction and additional dependencies.
 TS is fully supported out of the box.

 ## Table of Contents